shell02/Tasks-Manager/README.md

 ## Project
 Build a task management application that allows users to create, update, delete, and prioritize tasks.
 The project will consist of a web application developed in React (for the frontend) and a backend API built with NestJS.

-You can visit the website at https://tasks-manager-shdorlin.vercel.app/ or install it locally.

 ## Setup

 Add this in a .env file at the root of the directory.